Post & Edit Jobs

 WORKING ENVIRONMENT AND CONDITIONS

-Work environment characteristics described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Work environment characteristics and physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-3. Specific vision abilities required by the job include close vision, distant vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+3. Specific vision abilities required by the job include close vision, distant vision, color vision, peripheral vision, depth perception, and ability to focus.

 4. The noise level in this job is usually moderate but can be high.

-Resumes will be accepted until March 31, 2023.
+Resumes will be accepted until April 19, 2024.

 Application Procedure: Send a cover letter describing interest and a resume to: